-Once you've signed up, we will send you a Trek Japan Kyoto to Tokyo Welcome Pack with everything you need to know about your overseas challenge, including the itinerary, an example insurance policy, details about our challenge destination and the weather we can expect while we're trekking in Japan, the structure of an average trekking day, a full kit list and a realistic training plan to help you get fit for the challenge.
+Once you've signed up, we will send you regular email updates with everything you need to know about your overseas challenge, including the itinerary, an example insurance policy, the structure of an average trekking day, a full kit list, and a realistic training plan to help you get fit for the challenge.
 The training programme builds up gradually as the event gets closer.

-We'll also send you regular email updates in the lead-up to the adventure, with more important details, motivational resources, and seasonal fundraising ideas.
+We'll also send you important details, motivational resources, and seasonal fundraising ideas.

 During the trek, we'll have a UK doctor with expedition medicine training accompanying the group at all times, along with a team of outdoor remote first-aid trained challenge guides.

 Everyone who is at least 18 years old by the departure date is more than welcome to join this challenge of a lifetime.
 We'll have adults of all ages taking part to achieve something awesome for charity — one of the many things that make our challenges so special!